Reliable Tree Sectional Felling

 Our approach to sectional tree felling

 The process of sectional tree felling begins with a thorough assessment of the tree by a qualified tree surgeon.
 The tree surgeon will evaluate the tree’s health, size, location, and potential hazards, such as nearby power lines or buildings.
-They will also consider the direction of the fall and the location of any surrounding trees or structures that could be damaged during the felling process.
+They will also consider the direction of the fall and the location of any surrounding trees or structures that could be damaged during the tree sectional felling process.

 Once the assessment is complete, the tree surgeon will develop a plan for removing the tree in sections.
 This may involve using a combination of techniques, such as rope access, rigging, and crane work.
 The tree surgeon will also set up a safety perimeter around the work area to protect themselves and others from falling branches or other hazards.
+Not all the time but some times this technique is used in the scenario of emergency tree work, the tree has failed in some way and requires some serious problem solving skills to safely complete the job.
+See here for more information on that subject https://rootsandshootsmanchester.com/emergency-tree-removal/

 As each section is removed, the tree surgeon will carefully control the direction of the fall to ensure it falls in a safe and controlled manner.
 They will also use ropes, rigging, and cranes to guide the sections to the ground, where they will be cut into smaller pieces for removal.